The Cervical Spine

 Unique to Cervical Spine

-There are two types of joint that are unique to the cervical spine – the atlanto-axial and atlanto-occipital joints.
+There are two joints unique to the cervical spine – the atlanto-axial (x3) and atlanto-occipital joints (x2).

 The atlanto-axial joints are formed by the articulation between the atlas and the axis:

 - Lateral atlanto-axial joints (x2) – formed by the articulation between the inferior facets of the lateral masses of C1 and the superior facets of C2.
 These are plane type synovial joints.

 - Medial atlanto-axial joint – formed by the articulation of the dens of C2 with the articular facet of C1.
 This is a pivot type synovial joint.

 The atlanto-occipital joints consist of an articulation between the spine and the cranium.
 They occur between then superior facets of the lateral masses of the atlas and the occipital condyles at the base of the cranium.
 These are condyloid type synovial joints, and permit flexion at the head i.e. nodding.

 There are six major ligaments to consider in the cervical spine.
 The majority of these ligaments are present throughout the entire vertebral column.